Great-Sun-Group/greatsun-dev/README.md

 #### Getting Started
 To configure your environment, see [Configuration](docs/greatsun-dev_configuration.md).
 Then with a Codespace opened on `dev` or the repository cloned locally, launch the avatar.
-  - `avatar up`: installs anthropic dependency if not found, creates and checks out a new branch if you are on dev, generates the avatar context.
+  - `avatar up`: generates new context for the avatar, and creates and checks out a new branch if you are on dev.
   - `avatar load`: installs the submodules set in [Configuration](docs/greatsun-dev_configuration.md) into the credex-ecosystem.
 Creates and checks out branches matching your current branch name in greatsun-dev.

 You'll need to `avatar up` again after you load in order to refresh the context with the READMEs imported from the submodules.